mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

     sudo systemctl enable nginx

-You can modify these commands and locations depending on your preferences and the existing configuration of your nginx instance.
+You can modify these commands and locations depending on your preferences and the existing configuration of your Nginx instance.
 The contents of this ``nginx.conf`` file should be modeled on the following::

     server {